seomoz/qless-core/README.md

 Pop(1, queue, worker, count, now)
 ---------------------------------
-Passing in the queue from which to pull items, the current time, when the locks for these returned items should expire, and the number of items to be popped off.
+Accepts the queue off of which to pull items, the worker requesting the jobs, the number of jobs, and the current time.
+The queue-specific heartbeat time `GetConfig('heartbeat-queue')` will be used, or the default heartbeat time `GetConfig('heartbeat')` if it's unavailble, to determine when the lock(s) on the job(s) will expire.

 Peek(1, queue, count, now)
 --------------------------